onfido/onfido-sdk-ui/README.md

   }
   ```

+  **Note:** If using a scalable font size unit like em/rem, the SDK's base font size is 16px.
+This is currently not customisable.

   | Primary Button options               | Description                                            |
   | ------------------------------------ | ------------------------------------------------------ |
   | `colorContentButtonPrimaryText`      | Change color of Primary Button text                    |